Recursive properties of the characteristic polynomial of weighted lattices: Preliminaries

-\end{definition} It is straightforward to check that the characteristic polynomial is an invariant of the lattice-equivalence class of a $(q,r)$-polymatroid.
-By the definition of the M\"obius function, for a weighted lattice $\mW$, $\pp(\mW; 1) = 0$ and so, unless $\pp(\mW; z)$ is identically zero, $z- 1$ is a factor in $\Z[z]$.
-There are some instances for which it is known that $\pp(\mW;z)$ is identically zero, for example, this is the case if $\mW$ contains a loop.
+By the definition of the M\"obius function, for a weighted lattice $\mW=(\mL,f)$, we have $\pp(\mW; 1) = 0$ and so, unless $\pp(\mW; z)$ is identically zero, $z- 1$ is a factor in $\Z[z]$.
+There are some instances for which it is known that $\pp(\mW;z)$ is identically zero, for example, this is the case if $f(a)=0$ for some atom of $a \in \mL$.
 More generally, as a direct consequence of Lemma \ref{lem:crapo} (\cite[Theorem~1]{crapo1969mobius}), we have the following.

 \begin{proposition} Let $\mW=(\mL,f)$ be a weighted lattice and let $A \in \mL$.
 If $A$ is not a flat of $\mW$ then $\pp(\mW/A;z)$ is identically zero. \end{proposition}

 \begin{lemma} Let $\mW=(\mL,f)$ be a weighted lattice.
 Then $\displaystyle \pp(\mW;z) = z^{f(\textbf{1})} -\sum_{B \in \mL:B>\zero} \pp(\mW/B;z)$. \end{lemma}